22 National Parks And Reserves To Visit in Israel

 Open daily from 8 a.m. to 5 p.m., last entry at 4 p.m.

-The Nahal Ayun Nature Reserve is known primarily for magnificent Ha Tanur waterfall.
-Ha Tanur is located near the Israeli settlement of Metula next to the Israeli-Lebanese border.
-This picturesque waterfall is followed by several smaller ones and a water mill.
-In order to see these awesome views you can attend short or long hiking trails.
+Magnificent Tanur waterfall is one of the reasons to visit Nahal Ayun Nature Reserve .
+While you can find Tanur near the Israeli settlement of Metula, this picturesque waterfall is followed by several smaller waterfalls and a water mill.
+In order to enjoy some awesome views you can hike short or long trails.
 The short trail starts at the lower parking lot, which is on 90th road.
 By continuing small circular trail you can reach observation deck and the Tanur waterfall within an hour.
 Long trail starts at upper parking lot in the North Eastern part of Metulla, near the Bridge of Ayun.
-Winter and spring months are most suited for visitation.
+Winter and spring period is the best time to visit Nahal Ayun.

 Open daily from April to March, except Saturday, 8.00 a.m. to 5 p.m.
 On Fridays and weekends from 8.00 a.m. to 3 p.m.

-A unique nature reserve of Nahal Me’arot is located on the western slope of Carmel mountain.
-This place has three major caves – Gamal, Tanur and Hanaal that used to serve as a shelter for ancient people.
+Western slope of Carmel mountain is home to the unique nature reserve of Nahal Me’arot.
+This place has three major caves – Gamal, Tanur and Hanaal that served as a shelter for ancient people.
 In these caves were found tools, traces of life and burials that date back to approximately 500 thousand years ago.
 The biggest Hanaal cave familiarize visitors with ancient people’s lifestyle by means of interactive exhibition.
 In addition to the caves you are welcome to walk along the hillside and enjoy spectacular scenery.
 In the park you will find a museum dedicated to the history of excavations which also introduce you to exhibits already found there.

 Open daily from April to September – 8.00 a.m. to 5 p.m.
 From October to March – 8.00 a.m. to 4 p.m.
 To reach the reserve use bus number 921 that departs from Haifa.